OpenNews/srccon/scholarships.md

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

-You do not have to fill out a separate application to apply.
-You can apply for a scholarship on [our call for participation form](/participation/form/), which closes for scholarship applications on April 24.
+There's no separate application—you can apply for a scholarship right on [our call for participation form](/participation/form/), which closes for scholarship applications on April 24.

 ## What We&rsquo;re Offering

 A ticket to SRCCON and $500 for you to use toward the cost of travel to the event.
 (For scholarship recipients who live in the Minneapolis area, we offer a SRCCON ticket without the additional travel funding.)

 ## Who Should Apply

 * Anyone who is part of the journalism code community
 * Anyone interested in learning more about the journalism code community
 * People of color, women, and other underrepresented groups in technology are strongly encouraged to apply